International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 Profiles BSI- CC-PP-0030-2008 or ANSSI-CC-PP-2015/07).
 Certification activities of the Industrial Data Space regarding these components will be limited to checking the validity of existing base certificates.

+##  IDS Reference Testbed
+[*TODO: revise -> Sonia*]
+The IDS Reference Testbed can serve to improve efficiency in preparing certification, specifically at the component level.
+The certification of the IDS-components is executed using the IDS Reference Testbed, the same testbed which is publicly available for or-ganizations to test their implementations.
+This ensures that the technical certification of the IDS components is transparent and that most issues can be resolved by the companies before the actual certification process.
+Therefore reducing costs and efforts.
+Finally, existing (open-source) implementation of the IDS components can be integrated into the testbed to further help the companies to get familiar with the IDS requirements.
+In certain cases, companies might use one of the available implementations as basis for their solution.